Snowflake-Labs/sfquickstarts/README.md

 9. Snowflake will review and approve the submission

 To learn more about how to submit a pull request on GitHub in general, check out GitHub's [official documentation](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

+## Reporting issues or errata in Quickstarts

+If you encounter an issue in a Quickstart (outdated copy or data, typos, broken links, etc.), [please file an issue](https://github.com/Snowflake-Labs/sfquickstarts/issues](https://github.com/Snowflake-Labs/sfquickstarts/issues/new/choose).
+Be sure to include the following information:

+1. The title of the Quickstart
+2. A link to the Quickstart
+3. A description of the problem
+4. A proposed solution, if applicable (optional)